MA in Global Risk Program

 Like a traditional risk management master’s degree, the MA in Global Risk (online) provides a comprehensive education in the tools and frameworks of risk management.
 However, the Johns Hopkins SAIS degree in global risk goes a step further by also exploring the limitations of common risk models and understanding the greater context — including political, financial and operational factors across different regions of the world.

-The MA in Global Risk program has two starts each year during the fall and spring.
-It is a cohort based program where those starting in the fall can complete coursework in 21 months and students who start in the spring will complete coursework in 18 months.
+The MA in Global Risk program has one fall start each year.
+It is a cohort based program where students can complete coursework in 21 months.
 Key areas of study include:

 - Global economics and international trade